FusionAuth/fusionauth-example-angular/README.md

 You can also read the blog post here: https://fusionauth.io/blog/2020/03/31/how-to-securely-implement-oauth-angular

+This expects to be run on three different hosts:

+* angproxy.fusionauth.io -> node server
+* angular.fusionauth.io -> serves up angular app
+* angular2.fusionauth.io -> serves up angular app

+Plus FusionAuth at local.fusionauth.io.

+In the node server, we differentiate between two different applications based on their referrer (angular or angular2).
+This could be extended to support different tenants, more than two applications or pulling the mapping between referrer and client id from an API or other datastore.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --host 0.0.0.0 --disable-host-check` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Express server